michael2012z/BitBible/markdown/JPS/files/1Sam.md

 11. And the men of Israel went out of Mizpah, and pursued the Philistines, and smote them, until they came under Beth-car.

-12. Then Samuel took a stone, and set it between Mizpah and Shen, and called the name of it Eben-ezer,That is, The stone of help. saying: 'Hitherto hath HaShem helped us.'
+12. Then Samuel took a stone, and set it between Mizpah and Shen, and called the name of it Eben-ezer,

 13. So the Philistines were subdued, and they came no more within the border of Israel; and the hand of HaShem was against the Philistines all the days of Samuel.